James Muttlebury

 Dr James Muttlebury FRSE (1775–1832) was a Scottish physician who practised in Jamaica and England.
 He was a noted amateur botanist.

 Life

 He was born in 1775, either in Scotland or in Northern Ireland.
 He studied Medicine at St Andrews University.

 In 1804 he was working as a military physician in Athlone in Ireland, and was transferred to Marlborough.

 In 1814 he was living in Jamaica and practising there.

 In 1819 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were fellow-botanists Robert Jameson, William Wright, and Hugh Murray.

 In 1822 he moved to Bath as a GP.
 In 1826 he became a Physician at the United Hospital in Bath.
 In 1824 he was living at the Edgar Buildings in Bath.

 Family

-He married Margaret Jane Rutherford of Kingston, Jamaica (1788–1869).
+He married Elizabeth Margaret Rutherford of Kingston, Jamaica (1788–1869).
 She died in Canada.

 They had eleven children including Captain James William Muttlebury of Bath who was father to Stanley Muttlebury.